codyzu/www-xenproject-org/content/projects/mirage-os.md

 {{<section class="background-normal"  >}}
   {{<features-list cols="2">}}
-  - title: Small footprint and interface
+  - title: Fast Start
-    icon: fas fa-memory
+    icon: fas fa-power-off
-    description: Because it uses a microkernel design, with a small memory footprint and a restricted interface to guests, it is more robust and secure than other hypervisors.
+    description: MirageOS applications take a few milliseconds to start-up instead of the few minutes that traditional OS takes.
-  - title: Operating system agnostic
+  - title: Small Binaries
-    icon: fas fa-gears
+    icon: fas fa-floppy-disk
-    description: Most installations run with Linux as the main control stack (aka "domain 0").
-But a number of other operating systems can be used instead, including NetBSD and FreeBSD.
+    description: "MirageOS binaries are self-contained: they do not need an additional OS to execute.
+Despite this, the size of MirageOS binary is usually a few megabytes."
-  - title: Driver Isolation
+  - title: Small Footprint
-    icon: fas fa-shield-halved
+    icon: fas fa-minimize
-    description: The Xen Project hypervisor has the capability to allow the main device driver for a system to run inside of a virtual machine.
-If the driver crashes, or is compromised, the VM containing the driver can be rebooted and the driver restarted without affecting the rest of the system.
+    description: MirageOS applications use a few megabytes of memory, while traditional applications and their associated OS waste gigabytes for simple applications.
-  - title: Paravirtualization
+  - title: Safe Logic
-    icon: fas fa-window-restore
+    icon: fas fa-code
-    description: Paravirtualization allows guests to avoid extra overhead, by making use of devices and interfaces that have been designed for a virtualized environment.
-Additionally Xen on x86 also supports fully paravirtulized guests, which can run on hardware that doesn't support virtualization extensions.
+    description: MirageOS applications are written in OCaml, an industrial strength programming language supporting functional, imperative, and object-oriented styles.
   {{</features-list>}}
 {{</section>}}

 {{<section>}}
   {{<media-block
     title="**Development** process"
     media="/img/flatline/coding.svg"
     mediaPosition="right"
+    alt="Illustration of a person typing code on a computer, symbolizing software development and programming."
   >}}
 Mirage OS follows a standard Github workflow and has its own Developer Portal.
 All developer-related information such as documentation, development team members, and other information related to the development of Mirage OS can be found there as well.
 {{</media-block>}}